 You should not experience victimisation in any form at Uppsala University.
 The university will take immediate action once alerted to an individual or individuals being subjected to victimisation.

-The word victimisation is often used as an umbrella term to describe harassment and sexual harassment.
+The word victimisation is often used as an umbrella term to describe harassment, sexual harassment and reprisals.